isa-ulisboa/greends-dms-exercises/dms_ex_02_data_wrangling_nuts.md

 ## 5. Export tables

 You can now export the tables for each NUTS level.
 For that, filter with the facet `Nível` the value for each level corresponding to the NUTS table you want to export, and then use on the button *Export* at the top-right corner.
-Export data as *csv* files, to a folder called *processed*, under folder *data*.
+Export data as *csv* files, to a directory called *processed*, under folder *data*.

+> ## 6.
+Submission of exercise
+> **Submit one files**:
+> 1. Compress the *processed* directory using zip or similar
+> 2. Submit the zipped file via Moodle
+>
+> The submission in Moodle is at [Exercise 2 submission](https://elearning.ulisboa.pt/mod/assign/view.php?id=471157).

 ## Wrap-up